guirem/plugin-googlecast/docs/fr_FR/index.md

     * tts : text to speech, use value to pass text
     * notif : send sound notification based on existing media file (ex: mp3)
     * warmupnotif : prepare device before receiving 'tts' or 'notif' commands (useful for group broadcast)
+    * resume : force a resume of previous command (compatible with storecmd, notif and tts)
     * refresh
     * reboot : reboot the Google Cast
     * volume_up